heyaleksej/ngrx-test-master/README.md

 # Test task
-This Angular project is a test task designed to showcase your skills in implementing a table with user management functionality using Angular, Ngrx, and Angular Material.
+This Angular project is a test task designed to showcase skills in implementing a table with user management functionality using Angular, Ngrx, and Angular Material.

 ## 🛠 Tech Stack:

 - **Angular 16**
 - **Ngrx**
 - **RxJS**-
 - **Angular Material**
 - **PrimeNG**

 ## 📌 Features:

-- Optimization for different screens
+- Display a list of users.
-- Custom select
+- Implement sorting functionality for the table.
-- Notifications
+- Allow users to be created and deleted.
-- Images switcher
+- Utilize Ngrx for state management.
 ______
 ## Project setup
 ```